Clogged Ducts

 • Check your flange size to ensure you have the best fit possible.

 • Use a castor oil pack.
-Castor oil packs can be messy but work very quickly to reduce inflammation, allowing the duct to dilate, milk to flow and clear a plugged duct.
+Castor oil packs can be messy but work very quickly to reduce inflammation, allowing the duct to dilate and milk to flow and clear a plugged duct.
 Castor oil compresses can be repeated several times a day.

 • Kinesio taping can help reduce swelling and inflammation.
 It helps to move fluid away from the congested area.
 (5)